Help and advice

 Turn down radiators and storage heaters in rooms you don’t need to keep warm

-In rooms you don’t use as often, you may want to set the radiator thermostat or storage heater input to the minimum level.
-This can save energy and help to reduce your bills.
+In rooms you don’t use often, you may want to set the radiator thermostat or storage heater input to a lower level.
+This can save energy and help reduce your bills.
+Don’t turn radiators off completely, as this can lead to boiler problems and cause pipes to freeze.

 Make sure furniture isn’t directly in front of radiators or storage heaters